Altinn/altinn-studio-docs/content/community/changelog/app-nuget/v4/whats-new/_index.en.md

 ## 4.5.2 (2021-05-04) - Endpoints for stateless data elements exposed through app.
 Bug stopping local testing fixed

 Altinn Apps now expose endpoints for creating, prefilling and running calculations on stateless data elements.
 A stateless data element entails there is no link to an instance or instance owner, and the data is simply presented to the end user, but not persisted in any database.

-In addition, a bug breaking apps running with localtest intoduced in 4.4.1 has been fixed.
+In addition, a bug breaking apps running with local test introduced in 4.4.1 has been fixed.

-Information on the new endpoints can be found in the swagger exposed by each application https://{org}.apps.altinn.no/{org}{app}/swagger
+Information on the new endpoints can be found in the swagger exposed by each application https:
+//{org}.apps.altinn.no/{org}{app}/swagger

 ## 4.4.1 (2021-04-30) - Ask user to upgrade security level